-Whilst leadership at SLT level is currently in a state of flux, we continue to ensure that leaders at all levels of the school have a clear and ambitious vision for providing high quality education and care to all pupils.
 Leaders at all levels (SLT, Middle Leaders and Teachers as leaders in their classroom) have created effective teams, act as good role models and provide motivation (for pupils and staff).
-Successful middle and classroom leaders are sharing their skills, knowledge and good practice with others.
+Successful middle and classroom leaders are sharing their skills, knowledge and good practice with others across the school day and within aspects of collaborative meetings.
 The Principal and SLT have promoted strong shared values and are committed to running an equitable and inclusive school.
 There is a strong emphasis on pupil achievement as it is recognised that this area has a major impact on pupils' personal development and wellbeing.
 Leaders at all levels are focusing on high quality learning and more effective teaching.
 There is also recognition of the critical role that Middle Managers (our subject and pupil experts) play in the leadership of the school.
 The vision and ambition for the school is based on the values of ethical leadership.
 There are clear policies and practices which are communicated to stakeholders (particularly pupils, parents and the wider local community) through a variety of means including formal and informal meetings, our website and newsletters.